niwa/interoperable_land_water_models/Examples/BMI/Lookup/README.md

 An underscore character can be used to match any class of a mapped input or any value of an unmapped input.
 In the example above, the `_` will match both `moderate` and `steep`.

+An optional `fallback_output` key can be provided, in case the lookup does not cover all possible input combinations.
+If not fallback output is provided the lookup library will throw an exception for input combinations not described in the lookup node.

 ### Whole file example